cubehouse/themeparks/README.md

 ## Canary

 This project is unofficial, and is not endorsed and approved by any of the supported theme parks.
-No theme park operator has approved, nor requested removal of their parks from this project.
 Support for parks may stop working at any moment.